 As a trustee, I have seen how the College administration and faculty consistently squeeze the most value out of relatively limited resources, exemplifying best practices in stewardship.
 As alums and parents of alums, we know firsthand the difference Allegheny makes in people’s lives.”

 “There’s something very unique about the liberal arts experience in this school.

 You are as big as anybody on the planet because of what you generate with these young students.

 Pennsylvania Governor and

 Friend of Allegheny

 1. A large amount of money that has been given to a school, hospital, etc., and that is used to pay for its creation and continuing support.

 2. An investment fund set up by an institution in which regular withdrawals from the invested capital are used for ongoing operations or other specified purposes.
 Endowment funds are often used by nonprofits, universities, hospitals and churches.
 They are funded by donations, which are tax deductible for donors.

 How Allegheny Ranks

-The College’s endowment is about $182 million as of June 2015.
+The College’s endowment was about $204 million as of June 2017.
 Colleges of lesser stature crave such a generous endowment.
 But compared to our closest competitors, Allegheny is lagging.
 Since endowment generates operating revenue and funds for scholarships, it puts Allegheny at a serious fiscal disadvantage when competing for the best and brightest students who may be seeking financial aid.